YY00528/zf_vimrc.vim/README.md

 as well as for default text editor and log viewer

-# main usage habits difference compared with common config
+# main usage habits difference

 * `<leader>` is single quote `'`